Generative Engine Optimization (GEO): The Complete Guide for Marketers

 - How do I measure my GEO score?

-- Track your AI share of voice: compile a set of 10–50 relevant prompts, run them across the major AI engines monthly, and count the percentage of responses that mention your brand.
-That percentage is your AI share of voice baseline.
-Tools like Spektriq automate this process across 5 AI engines daily and calculate a composite visibility score, so you always have a current picture without manual effort.
+- Compile 10–50 relevant prompts, run them across the major AI engines monthly, and count the percentage of responses that mention your brand.
+That's your AI share of voice.
+It's the number that matters.
+Tools like Spektriq automate this across 5 engines daily so you always have a current picture without the manual effort.

-The fastest way to know where you stand is to run a free AI visibility scan.
-Spektriq checks your brand across ChatGPT, Perplexity, Google AI Overviews, Gemini, and Claude — and shows you your current AI share of voice, any hallucinations found, and exactly which competitors are outranking you in AI-generated answers.
+The fastest way to know where you stand is a free AI visibility scan.
+Spektriq checks your brand across ChatGPT, Perplexity, Google AI Overviews, Gemini, and Claude — and surfaces your current AI share of voice, any hallucinations found, and exactly which competitors are outranking you in AI-generated answers.

 Run your free GEO audit →Frequently asked questions